artcreator329/betame-app-sdk54/SERVICE_PROVIDER_AGREEMENT.md

 2.3 The Company reserves the right to request supporting documents to verify the Provider’s eligibility, which may include, but is not limited to:
 •	For individual Providers: national identification card, passport, or other government-issued identification, and any licences or permits required to provide the services.
 •	For corporate or business Providers: business registration certificates, corporate resolutions, licences, or other relevant regulatory approvals.
+2.4 Non-Malaysian Service Providers must:
+•	Ensure compliance with all legal and immigration requirements to work in Malaysia;
+•	Be fully responsible for obtaining any necessary visas or permits before accepting jobs on the Platform;
+•	Be responsible for declaring and paying any income tax or other applicable taxes in accordance with Malaysian law or the laws of the country of residence;
+•	Confirm, by ticking the relevant box during registration, that these responsibilities are understood and accepted; and
+•	Acknowledge and confirm that the Platform shall not be held responsible for any issues or consequences arising from the failure to comply with these requirements.

 3. Provider Obligations